rsksmart/RSKIPs/IPs/RSKIP491.md

 ## Specification
 To achieve a 10-second block time, the target block time reference must be changed from **14s to 10s** in the difficulty adjustment calculation.

-In RSKj, this value is configured in the **`Constants`** class, which defines the target block time for mainnet.
-The relevant code can be found [here](https://github.com/rsksmart/rskj/blob/master/rskj-core/src/main/java/org/ethereum/config/Constants.java#L250).
+In RSKj, this value is configured in the **`Constants`** class, which defines the target block time for mainnet and testnet.
+The relevant code can be found [here](https://github.com/rsksmart/rskj/blob/master/rskj-core/src/main/java/org/ethereum/config/Constants.java#L250) for mainnet and [here](https://github.com/rsksmart/rskj/blob/master/rskj-core/src/main/java/org/ethereum/config/Constants.java#L280) for testnet.

 ## Implementation
 A lower difficulty target may lead to an increase in sibling blocks, which could impact network performance.
 While monitoring can help assess these effects, it cannot entirely prevent potential performance degradation.